Reader Contribution: So you think the Tories are economically competent? Think again ...

 National Debt and Deficit

-The Tories like to bang on relentlessly about the UK national debt and deficit as if it’s some sort of patriotic failure that we are indebted.
-In fact, every large developed and developing economy is indebted.
+Sources2.
+The Tories like to bang on relentlessly about the UK national debt deficit and debt as if it’s some sort of patriotic failure that we are indebted.
+In fact, deficits are bad but debt is inevitable.
+Every large developed and developing economy is indebted.
 First some definitions:

 Debt is the total debt owed by a country.